-It won’t be official until the Secretary of State’s office confirms the signatures over the next 40 days, but it seems death penalty repeal will be on the November 2016 ballot.
-We are confident the more people learn about the death penalty the less likely they are to support it.
+It won’t be official until the Secretary of State’s office confirms the signatures over the next 40 days, but it seems death penalty reinstatement will be on the November 2016 ballot.
+We are confident that the more people learn about the death penalty the less likely they are to support it.
 Please stick with us through 2016 as we continue to spread the word about the realities of the death penalty.

 A statement from NADP: